jacobszmon/Git-Info-Pages/docs/01-Git-Fundamentals/03-Staging-Commiting.md

 # Staging and committing
 {: .no_toc }

 In order to properly use version control you need to commit your repository.
-However before you commit we must add our files to the staging area
+However before you commit we must add our files to the staging area.
 ## Table of Contents
 {: .no_toc }